vaadin/skeleton-starter-flow-spring/README.md

 ## Running the Application

-Import the project to the IDE of your choosing as a Maven project.

-Run the application using `mvn spring-boot:run` or by running the `Application` class directly from your IDE.
+There are two ways to run the application :  using `mvn spring-boot:run` or by running the `Application` class directly from your IDE.

-In order to start the project a `spring-boot:run` command should be executed.
 You can use any IDE of your preference,but we suggest Eclipse or Intellij IDEA.
-Configuration for both can be found below.
+Below are the configuration details to start the project using a `spring-boot:run` command.
+Both Eclipse and Intellij IDEA are covered.

 #### Eclipse
 - Right click on a project folder and select `Run As` --> `Maven build..`
 - In the opened window in the **Goals** field, you should put 'spring-boot:run'